-rcentage of area within 1 mile of a subject site which 91 to 100% 20 points co nsists of parcels with a principal use of agriculture.
-81 to 90% 18 points 71 to 80% 16 points a) If the subject site is Best Prime Farmland and/or at 61 to 70% 14 points least 51% Prime Farmland, 51 to 60% 12 points Abo 41 to 50% 10 points the percentage of area within one mile of the subject 31 to 40% 8 points site which consists of parcels with a principal use of 21 to 30% 6 points agriculture that existed on April 12, 2011.
-11 to 20% 4 points 1 to 10% 2 points b) If the subject site is less than 51% Prime Farmland, none 0 points the percentage of area within one mile of the subject site which consists of parcels with a principal use of agriculture.
+8 Percentage of area within 1 mile of a subject site which 91 to 100% 20 points consists of parcels with a principal use of agriculture.
+81 to 90% 18 points 71 to 80% 16 points a) If the subject site is Best Prime Farmland and/or at 61 to 70% 14 points least 51% Prime Farmland, 51 to 60% 12 points the percentage of area within one mile of the subject 41 to 50% 10 points the percentage of area within one mile of the subject 31 to 40% 8 points site which consists of parcels with a principal use of 21 to 30% 6 points agriculture that existed on April 12, 2011.
+11 to 20% 4 points b) If the publication is less than 5400 Division Females I 1 to 10% 2 points b) If the subject site is less than 51% Prime Farmland, none 0 points the percentage of area within one mile of the subject site which consists of parcels with a principal use of agriculture.

 Factor 8 is a major indicator of the agricultural character of the general area, based on the assumption that areas in the County dominated by agriculture are generally more viable for farm purposes.
 The assessment is made based on the principal use of parcels located within one mile of the subject site.
-The principal use of a parcel (as defined in the Champaign County Zoning Ordinance) represents the main use for which a lot is intended.
+The principal use of a parcel (as used in the Champaign County Zoning Ordinance) represents the main use for which a lot is intended.

-Additionally, for a subject site that is Best Prime Farmland and/or at least 51% Prime Farmland, Factor 8 includes the provision to not recognize any non-agricultural principal use established after a set date of April 12, 2011 within one mile of the subject site.
+Additionally, for a subject site that is Best Prime Farmland and/or at least 51% Prime Farmland, Factor 8 includes the provision to not recognize any non-agricultural principal use established after a set date of April 12, 2011 within one mile of the subject site except for development that has been annexed by a municipality.
 (April 12, 2011 is the date of the annual digital orthophotography available for the year 2011.)
 This measure is intended to partially address the problem referred to as 'creeping effect' whereby case-by-case land use decisions may lower LESA scores on nearby sites, thereby justifying more land conversion decisions.